magnolia-cms/headless-documentation/docs/getting-started/hello-spa.md

 </div>
 ```

-Build the component (From the `/spa/angular-minimal` directory.)
+Ensure that your SPA development server is running.
+If not, in the `/spa/angular-minimal` directory run:

 ```
-ng build --prod
+ng serve
 ```

 </TabItem>